 - It might delay treatment.
 Tick test results take several days and may not be available in time to make a prompt health care decision.

-- Tests performed on ticks are not always perfect.
-All laboratory tests have the possibility of false positive or false negative results.
-Even with a negative result, people should still monitor themselves for the appearance of a rash, fever, and other flu-like symptoms.
-If any of these symptoms occur, you should contact your health care provider.
+- Tests performed on ticks are not held to the same standards as tests performed on humans.
+Results of tick testing should not be used for treatment decisions.
+Even with a negative result, people should still monitor themselves for the appearance of a rash, fever, and flu-like symptoms.
+If any occur, you should contact your health care provider.

 Some private laboratories offer tick testing, but the Vermont Department of Health and Vermont Agency of Agriculture, Food and Markets do not collect ticks from the public and test them for tickborne diseases.

-The best way to protect yourself is to know the facts about tickborne diseases in Vermont.
-To help spread the word, you can order free, evidence-based materials from the Health Department:
+To help spread the word, you can order free, evidence-based, professionally-printed materials from the Health Department.